KrisuC/komari/docs/general.md

 #### Run/stop Cycle
 (Added in v0.19)

+Added in the `Settings` tab under `Run/stop cycle` section:
+- `None`: Does not cycle and run or stop forever
+- `Once`: Runs for the specified `Run duration` and then stops completely by going to town
-Added in the `Settings` tab under `Run/stop cycle` section.
-When `Enabled`, the bot will run for the specified `Run duration` and then stop, go to town, AFK for the specified `Stop duration` and back to running.
-Using this feature requires the key binding for `To town` is set and navigation paths for the selected map are available.
+- `Repeat`: Runs for the specified `Run duration`, then stops for the specified `Stop duration` by going to town and repeats afterwards

+Using this feature requires:
+- Key binding for `To town` is set
+- Navigation paths for the selected map are available if `Repeat` is chosen

+If enabled, the `Suspend` button below the map will be enabled and can be used for temporarily stopping without resetting the duration.

 #### Capture Modes
 `Capture` section in the `Settings` tab can be used to change how the bot captures game images.
 There are three capture modes, the first two are similar to what you see in OBS: